-Personal fall arrest systems used with this equipment must be rigged to limit the free fall to a minimum of 6 ft.
-(1.8m) (ANSI Z359.1) Restraint systems must be rigged so that no vertical free fall is possible.
+Personal fall arrest systems used with this equipment must be rigged to limit the free fall to a minimum of six feet (ANSI Z359.1) Restraint systems must be rigged so that no vertical free fall is possible.
 Work positioning systems must be rigged so that free fall is limited to two feet or less.
 Personnel riding systems must be rigged so that no vertical free fall is possible.
-Climbing systems must be rigged so that free fall is limited to 18 in. (.15m) or less.
+Climbing systems must be rigged so that free fall is limited to 18 inches or less.
 Rescue systems must be rigged so that no vertical free fall is possible.
 In some instances (when no overhead structure exists) a worker may find the need to attach to a Lanyard Extender that is looped around a beam or structure located at his feet.
-In this type of an arrangement a worker will experience at least 12 ft.
-(3.6m) of free-fall before his shock-absorbing lanyard will begin to pull on the anchorage cable.
+In this type of an arrangement a worker will experience at least 12 ft. of free-fall before his shock-absorbing lanyard will begin to pull on the anchorage cable.
 Standard 6 ft.
-(1.8m) 900 lb.
-(4kN) MAF shock absorbers are not designed for this type of fall and can cause high arrest forces or lanyard breakage that can result in serious injury or death.
+900 Ib.
+MAF shock absorbers are not designed for this type of fall and can cause high arrest forces or lanyard breakage that can result in serious injury or death.

 Whenever the possibility of experiencing a free-fall greater than 6 ft. exists, use only an OSHA approved 1800 lb.
-(8kN) MAF shock-absorbing lanyard and limit the weight of workers approved to work in these conditions to 310 lbs.
-(140.6kg) or less including harness and tools.
+MAF shockabsorbing lanyard and limit the weight of workers approved to work in these conditions to 310 lbs. or less including harness and tools.